yaya2devops/aws-cloud-project-bootcamp/journal/week1.md

 - `name: postgres`: Specifies the name of the component or package to be installed, in this case, "postgres".
 - `init:`: Indicates the initialization section where the necessary commands for installation are defined.

-If you are using others you can refer to
+If you have an interest in automation and aren't using Gitpod, you can still benefit from my implementation of dev containers found [here.](../.vscode/README.md)

 Execute  to connect the postgres server that’s already running at port `5432`